Chilenization of Tacna, Arica and Tarapacá: Arica

 Arica in 1887 had two Peruvian schools, one for boys and one for girls, with 204 students enrolled in total.
 In May 1892 the Peruvian Charity Society inaugurated the Peruvian Night School with 6 students.

-On June 24, 1894, the day of San Juan, the church of San Marcos de Arica had hoisted the Peruvian flag with the Masonic insignia, organized by the "Universal Fraternity" lodge.
+On 24 June 1894, the day of San Juan, the church of San Marcos de Arica had hoisted the Peruvian flag with the Masonic insignia, organized by the "Universal Fraternity" lodge.
 Both Peruvian and Chilean characters participated in the event.

 In 1896, the "Escuela de Niños №1" operated in Arica, directed by the Peruvian Antonio Zambrano.
-In September 1896, Julio D. Moreno founded the private school for Primary Instruction on Ayacucho street 6041 and in March 1897 the Society of Ladies of Arica created the "Peruvian School for Girls" on San Marcos street №5142, which later became I would call it "Colegio de Santa Rosa".
+In September 1896, Julio D. Moreno founded the private school for Primary Instruction on Ayacucho street 6041 and in March 1897 the Society of Ladies of Arica created the "Peruvian School for Girls" on San Marcos street No.5142, which later became I would call it "Colegio de Santa Rosa".
 In 1899, Osvaldo Zeballos Ortiz was the director of the "Escuela Peruana de Niños" which was run by the "Sociedad Peruana de Beneficencia de Arica", which had 104 students at the end of 1899.

-The Ariqueño Guillermo Billinghurst was the one who supported the creation of the newspaper "La Voz del Sur" on May 18, 1893, which was directed by Ernesto Zapata, then by Modesto Molina and in 1898 by José María Barreto, Federico Barreto's brother.
+The Ariqueño Guillermo Billinghurst was the one who supported the creation of the newspaper "La Voz del Sur" on 18 May 1893, which was directed by Ernesto Zapata, then by Modesto Molina and in 1898 by José María Barreto, Federico Barreto's brother.
 He emulated the style of the newspaper "El Comercio" that was published in Lima, accentuating Peruvian patriotic values, in contrast with the collaborationist "El Pacífico" newspaper.

-The July 28, 1897 edition of the newspaper"Morro de Arica" published the statement:
+The 28 July 1897 edition of the newspaper"Morro de Arica" published the statement:

 The Peruvian national holidays, organized by the Peruvian Society of Charity, were celebrated with parades, speeches and other public events until July 30, and were attended by the Chilean authorities.
-The holiday of September 18, 1897 was also celebrated by the Chilean administration.
+The holiday of 18 September 1897 was also celebrated by the Chilean administration.
 The newspaper "Morro de Arica" published:

-Until 1899, the independence of Peru was normally celebrated on July 28, the independence of Chile on September 18 and September 20, celebrated by the Italian colony in Tacna and Arica.
+Until 1899, the independence of Peru was normally celebrated on 28 July the independence of Chile on 18 September and 20 September, celebrated by the Italian colony in Tacna and Arica.

 In 1900, two ships arrived in Arica: the Almirante Cochrane and the Mutilla, which carried out military exercises until August.

-The governor of Arica, Manuel Montt, prohibited the celebrations of the independence of Peru on July 28, 1900.
+The governor of Arica, Manuel Montt, prohibited the celebrations of the independence of Peru on 28 July 1900.
 The newspaper Morro de Arica published: